shellspec/website/index.md

 ---
 # Let's have fun testing your shell scripts!

-[ShellSpec][shellspec] is a **full-featured BDD unit testing framework** for dash, bash, ksh, zsh and **all POSIX shells** that provides first-class features such as code coverage, mocking, parallel execution, parameterized testing and more.
-It was developed as a dev/test tool for **cross-platform shell scripts and shell script libraries**.
+[ShellSpec][shellspec] is a **full-featured BDD unit testing framework** for dash, bash, ksh, zsh and **all POSIX shells** that provides first-class features such as **code coverage**, **mocking**, **parallel execution**, **parameterized testing** and more.
+It was developed as a dev/test tool for cross-platform shell scripts and shell script libraries.
 With lots of practical CLI features and simple yet powerful syntax, it provides you with a fun shell script test environment.

 [shellspec]: https://github.com/shellspec/shellspec